Here's to crystalline

-Traditional crystal has been highly desired for generations because of its brilliance, quality, and—not least of all—the sounds it can produce when coerced with a clink or caress.
+For generations, crystal’s been desired because of its brilliance, quality, and the sounds it can produce when coerced with a clink or caress.
 But, traditional crystal is made by adding lead to glass, a metal that's proven to be both unhealthy and unsustainable.
-We're firmly committed to keeping lead out of all IKEA products.
-With crystalline, we can offer a completely lead-free collection of high-quality glassware with many of the same characteristics as crystal.
+We’ve decided to keep led out of our products.
+So, when creating DYRGRIP glassware collection, we chose another material: crystalline.
+And contacted a renowned Swedish glass designer.

 Offering quality alternatives